iobroker-community-adapters/ioBroker.bayernluft/README.md

 -->

 ### **WORK IN PROGRESS**
-* (boriswerner) **Breaking Change:** All states from the 2.alpha versionshave been removed and the adapter has been completely redesigned.
+* (boriswerner) **Breaking Change:** All states from the 2.alpha versions have been removed and the adapter has been completely redesigned.
 The Bayernlüfter devices need a new export configuration file.
 Please upload export_iobroker.txt to each of your devices and delete old states.
 * (mcm1957) Adapter requires node.js 20, js-controller 6 and admin 7 now.
 * (boriswerner) implemented commands for individual fan speeds (see  WS32240427 in https://www.bayernluft.de/de/wlan32_changelist.html):
-    When device is turned off, the fans can be set indivudually (commands: setSpeedIn, setSpeedOut, setSpeedAntiFreeze)
+    When device is turned off, the fans can be set individually (commands: setSpeedIn, setSpeedOut, setSpeedAntiFreeze)
 * (boriswerner) changed states in "states"-folder to read-only
 * (boriswerner) changed roles of states
 * (boriswerner) fixed update interval label and set default port
-* (mcm1957) Missing values from device are show null and qs falg 0x82 now
+* (mcm1957) Missing values from device are set to null and qs flag is set to 0x82 now
 * (mcm1957) Units have been added where appropiate
 * (mcm1957) Translations have been added for all supported languages
 * (mcm1957) Dependencies have been updated